Brett-Tanner/Journal/2023/Dec_23.md

     - [x] Users
 - [x] Manually test everything to check I was testing the right stuff

+##### Views

+- [x] Refactor navbar to use HAML/partials for different roles
+- [x] Refactor User#index/partial to HAML
+- [x] Remove school column from child index rows, it's never necessary now
+- [x] Refactor Child#index/partial to HAML
+- [x] Move event partials to top of child profile
+  - [x] Refactor customer show page to HAML and move the event up a bit
+  - [] Check this next time, and shorten lines

+## December 15th

 ### Setsumeikai Calendar

 - [] Change referrer options to match those in the new referrers PDF